Alturas, California: Transportation

 Alturas is served by U.S. Route 395 and California State Route 299.
 U.S. 395 comes in from the south from Susanville and Reno.
 State Route 299 comes in from the west from Redding.
 Both highways merge in Alturas and head out of the city as a concurrency northeast toward Lakeview, Oregon; and Cedarville, respectively.

+Sage Stage offers intercity bus service and a local dial-a-ride bus within the town.

 The Modoc Subdivision track of the Union Pacific Railroad and the Lake County Railroad (of Lake County, Oregon) serve the area.
 Alturas Municipal Airport is a public-use, general aviation facility located 1 nmi west of the city's central business district.

+Education

+Modoc Joint Unified School District is the local school district.